acl0056/extensible/README.md

 + Private instance varibales
 + A very simple property API

 The property API provides all of the flexibility of Object.defineProperty, but it is simplified to allow you to only pass in a single function as a setter and a getter.
+The property setter and getter methods have access to the same private variables and superclass methods as all other instance methods.
+In fact, private variables are most useful for property setters and getters, where you need your something to happen whenever a property is set so you cannot allow it to be set directly.
+This allows you to enforce that your code is not used incorrectly by other people, because people are stupid.
+I should mention that because people are stupid, when you use property setters and getters you have the potential to easily confuse them.

 Example usage:
 ```